actions-marketplace-validations/lukasjuhas_big-diff-energy-action/README.md

 ## Features

 - 🔍 Automatically detects PRs with large diffs
-- 📊 Shows addition and deletion statistics in a clean two-column layout with GitHub's diff colors
+- 📊 Shows addition and deletion statistics in a clean two-column layout with color indicators
 - 🔄 **Dynamically updates** comment numbers as PR changes
 - 🧹 **Auto-deletes** comment when PR is cleaned up below threshold (rewards good behavior!)
 - ⚙️ Configurable threshold for what counts as "large" (default: 1000 additions)